Yechiel Michel Epstein: Biography

 Yechiel Michel Epstein was born on 24 January 1829 in Babruysk, Russian Empire (presently in Belarus) to Aharon Yitzchak and Rashka Epstein.

-His father Aharon Yitzchak Epstein was a builder and contractor who spend much of his time traveling for his work, which were often projects of the Czarist government.
+His father was a builder and contractor who spend much of his time traveling for his work, often for the Czarist government.

 He had one brother, Benjamin Beinush Epstein, who lived in Saint Petersburg.
 The two brothers stayed in touch over the years, and when Epstein needed to travel to Saint Petersburg—usually to submit his writings to the Russian censor before publishing—he would stay at his brother's house.

 As a child, Epstein studied in a traditional Cheder.
-His original intent was to follow in his father's footsteps: to work as a merchant, while dedicating time to daily Torah study.
-In his youth, he engaged in trade and was fluent in Russian, a skill not commonly found in rabbis at that time.
-However, Rabbi Eliyahu Goldberg, rabbi of the nearby town of Parichi (and a student of Rabbi Chaim of Volozhin), took an interest in the youth; the rabbi convinced Epstein to leave commerce and dedicate himself to Torah study.
+His original intent was to follow in his father's footsteps and work as a merchant, while dedicating time to daily Torah study.
+In his youth, he engaged in trade and was fluent in Russian, a skill not commonly found among rabbis at that time.
+However, Rabbi Eliyahu Goldberg, rabbi of the nearby town of Parichi (and a student of Rabbi Chaim of Volozhin), took an interest in young Epstein and convinced him to leave commerce and dedicate himself to Torah study.
 Soon after, Epstein left for the famed Volozhin yeshiva, where he studied for two years.

 In Volozhin, he met and started a lifelong friendship with Rabbi Naftali Zvi Yehuda Berlin (the Netziv), who later became the rosh yeshiva (head) of the Volozhin Yeshiva.
 After finishing his studies there, Epstein married Berlin's sister Michlah.
-(Epstein later became Berlin's father-in-law, when Berlin remarried to Epstein's daughter Batya Miriam after the death of his first wife.)
+Berlin later remarried Epstein's daughter Batya Miriam after the death of his first wife.

-After his marriage, Epstein returned to Babruysk, and he taught in the Altshul yeshiva there.
+After his marriage, Epstein returned to Babruysk and taught in the Altshul yeshiva there.
 He received semicha (rabbinic ordination) from Rabbi Eliyahu Goldberg, who had been appointed rabbi and Av Beit Din of the Mitnagged community of Babruysk in 1852.